Want to know more? Get up to date with the latest stories about service members and how all six branches make a positive impact every day.

-In a selfless act, Dexter Nunnally, from Atlanta, Ga., began his career in the Military to help his family.
-He was a sophomore in college at Morehouse University when he decided to put school on hold and enlist in the Army to take advantage of the GI Bill benefits, which would eventually pay off his student loans and remaining future tuition.
+In a selfless act, Dexter Nunnally, from Atlanta, Georgia., began his career in the Military to help his family.
+He was a sophomore in college at Morehouse College when he decided to put school on hold and enlist in the Army to take advantage of the GI Bill benefits, which would eventually pay off his student loans and remaining future tuition.

 “I was enlisted for about four years before I found out about the Army’s Green to Gold Program … it’s another way for enlisted Soldiers to receive officer commissions other than Officer Candidate School.”